bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 * For security reasons, we highly recommend the use of a reverse proxy server.
 * You can synchronize your users from an external user management system to minimize the administration effort.
-* For high availability, performance and scalability, you can cluster the |ivy-engine|.
+* For high availability, performance and scalability, you can cluster the Axon Ivy Engine.

 .. toctree::
    :maxdepth: 1